Pure quantum extension of the semiclassical Boltzmann-Uehling-Uhlenbeck equation

-A simple qualitative argument was presented in Refs.~\cite{Bertsch:1980,Barranco:1990,Bertsch:1997,Bertsch:2017}.
-During the fissioning of an axially symmetric fissioning nucleus in a TDHF framework the projection of the single-particle angular momentum are conserved.
+A simple qualitative argument, assuming that pairing condensates are present, was presented in Refs.~\cite{Bertsch:1980,Barranco:1990,Bertsch:1997,Bertsch:2017}.
+During the fissioning of an axially symmetric fissioning nucleus in a TDHF framework the projection of the single-particle angular momentum is conserved.
 In the initial nucleus the maximum nucleon orbital angular momentum is $l_z\approx k_Fr_0A^{1/3}$, which is noticeably larger than the maximum orbital angular momentum in a fission fragment $l_z\approx k_Fr_0(A/2)^{1/3}$.
 Here $k_F\approx 1.35$ fm$^{-1}$ is the Fermi wave vector and $r_0=1.2$ fm.
-Within TDHF the single-particle occupation probabilities are conserved and in the absence of an effective mechanism for redistribution of the single-particle occupation probabilities the waist of the fission fragments are artificially kept large as in the initial nucleus, instead of shrinking by $\approx 2^{-1/3}$.
+Within TDHF the single-particle occupation probabilities are conserved and in the absence of an effective mechanism for redistribution of the single-particle occupation probabilities the waist of the fission fragments are artificially kept large as in the initial nucleus, instead of shrinking by $\approx 2^{-1/3}\approx 0.79$.
 In an axially symmetric nucleus two nucleons with conjugate momenta can easily jump simultaneously if a transition $(m,-m)\rightarrow (m',-m')$ is allowed.
-Such a transition is controlled by a two-body matrix element $\langle m,-m|V|m',-m'\rangle$, which describes a $nn-$ or $pp$-collision with the pair quantum numbers $L=0, S=0, T_z=\pm 1$.
-Therefore, as in the case of Boltzmann equation, the pairing correlations allow for $nn-$ and $pp$-collisions, but only with $L=S=0, T_z=\pm 1$.
-However, unlike the Boltzmann equation the extended TDDFT to superfluid systems I describe here also allows for the Bose enhancement of such transitions.
-I will show here how one can generalize the TDDFT extension to superfluid systems to include $np$-collisions with pair quantum numbers $L=0, S= 0,1$.
-The inclusion of higher partial waves $L\ge 1$ can be implemented by introducing new densities as in Skyrme-like mean field approaches~\cite{Bender:2003}.
-It is important to appreciate the fact that even if the long-range order of the pairing field is lost, which is equivalent to the existence of a pairing condensate with Copper pairs at rest, these two-nucleon transition survive at large excitation energies of the fissioning nucleus and in the fission fragments, which emerge with and excitation energy $\approx 20$ MeV, corresponding to intrinsic temperatures $\approx 1$ MeV or higher.
-At these excitation energies both neutron and proton pairing fields have no phase coherence anymore, which means that the nucleons in the ``Cooper pairs'' have finite center-of-mass momenta, and the pairing fields have large spatial variation of their magnitudes~\cite{Bulgac:2016,Bulgac:2019b,Bulgac:2020}.
-In spite of that, the rate of the redistribution of the nucleon occupation probabilities does not diminish, see Fig.~\ref{fig:Fission}.
-The addition of $np$-pairing correlations is going to play a significant role in definition of the mass and charges fission yields, similarly to what one observes in the case of the BUU equation in heavy-ion collisions.
+Such a transition is controlled by a two-body matrix element $\langle m,-m|V|m',-m'\rangle$, which describes a $nn$ or $pp$ collision with the pair quantum numbers $L=S=0, T_z=\pm 1$.
+Therefore, as in the case of Boltzmann equation, the pairing correlations allow for $nn$ and $pp$ collisions, but only with $L=S=0, T_z=\pm 1$.
+However, unlike the Boltzmann equation, the TDSLDA also allows for the Bose enhancement of such transitions.